Showing posts with label Swami Muktananda sex scandal. Show all posts

 Let's look at some other characteristics of these conversations.

 There are many divergent views of what is acceptable sexual behavior.
 The social norms, for example, in the gay community, and what is expected of a parish priest, a monk, or the leader of a New Age Spiritual Community are quite different.
-Gender, marital status, age, race, level of education, income level, sexual orientation, all play a role in how severely or leniently we judge sexual misconduct.
+Gender, marital status, age, race, level of education, income level, and sexual orientation all play a role in how severely or leniently we judge sexual misconduct.

 In some cases, sexual conduct outside the norm is excused because it is outside the norm.
 In an interview with Dr. Jeffrey Mishlove, Claudio Naranjo gave Swami Muktananda a free pass for breaking his religious vows: “My own interpretation of him is that he was playing the role of a saint according to Western ideals, or to cultural ideals in general.
 I think he was a saint in the real sense, which has nothing to do with that.
 For instance, it's the popular idea that a saint has no sexual life, and he was playing the role of a Brahmacharya, which I think was part of a cultural mission he was on, to be an educator on a large scale.
-It was fitting that he did that role, and my own evaluation of him is that he was clean, because he was not a lecher.
-He had a healthy sexual life. . . . “ In this regard Claudio was far too optimistic.
+It was fitting that he did that role, and my own evaluation of him is that he was clean because he was not a lecher.
+He had a healthy sexual life. . . . “ In this regard, Claudio was far too optimistic.
 Although Muktananda retained some following, both in India and internationally, his sex life did not help his “cultural mission to be an educator on a large scale.”
 He proved unworthy of the kind of trust that is required for a spiritual teacher to function.
-But given Claudio’s logic, again it is the fault of those of us who are uneducated rather than "the one who knows," who is enlightened or has some special knowledge
+But given Claudio’s logic, again it is the fault of those of us who are uneducated rather than "the one who knows," who is enlightened or has some special knowledge.

 False equivalences ignore and/or exaggerate both similarities and differences.
 The distortion is particularly confusing and pernicious when it suggests that there is a moral equivalence between two or more things that are being equated--in the Katagiri case individual sexual misconduct and teaching meditation, or in the case of Hoffman Process, the pervasive influence of parental conditioning and my personal transference to Hoffman who was my therapist and counselor.